timfpark/fabrikate-multicluster-multideployment/README.md

 ## Design

 The services directory houses all of the high level deployment definitions for a set of microservices.
-Within each service, the top level component establishes the global routing rules between deployments of the service in `routing` (90% stable, 10% canary in this example), and then defines one or more deployments.
-In this case there are two, `canary` and `stable`, which utilize a common chart (in `./service-chart`).
-The top level service component also defines a common ConfigMap for the two underlying deployments, the assumption here being that the config applied to `canary` and `stable` is invariant within a particular cluster deployment (ie. `prod-east` or `prod-west`).
+Within each service, the top level component establishes the global routing rules between deployments of the service in `service-chart` (90% stable, 10% canary in this example), and then defines one or more deployments.
+In this case there are two, `canary` and `stable`, which utilize a common chart (in `./deployment-chart`).
+The top level service chart also defines a common ConfigMap for the two underlying deployments, the assumption here being that the config applied to `canary` and `stable` is invariant within a particular cluster deployment (ie. `prod-east` or `prod-west`).

 ## Generation